tsoj/Nalwald/README.md

 ```
 nim c -d:danger --passC:"-flto -march=native" --passL:"-flto" --cc:clang --threads:on Nalwald.nim
 ```
-If you can't use the Clang compiler you can omit the `--cc:clang` flag, but it might result in a slower binary.
+If you can't use the Clang compiler you can omit the `--cc:clang` flag, but it might cause the resulting binary to be slower.

 ##### Run:
 ```